ach-group/peatio-dex/README.md

 * Active community behind.
 * Free and open-source.
 * Created and maintained by [Peatio open-source group](http://peat.io).
+* New!!
+Include Affiliate Program under coin only (On Testng you must edit for working good)
+    * When Downline deposit coin Upline get comission

 ### Known Exchanges using Peatio